Houthi missile attack kills two crew members in Yemen rebels' first fatal assault on shipping

 Ship seizures and explosions have roiled the region since 2019.
 The incidents began after then President Donald Trump unilaterally withdrew the United States from Iran’s nuclear deal with world powers.

 Copp reported from Washington.
-AP Diplomatic Writer Matthew Lee in Washington and Associated Press writer Nasser Karimi in Tehran, Iran, contributed to this report.
+AP Diplomatic Writer Matthew Lee in Washington and Associated Press writers Edith M. Lederer at the United Nations and Nasser Karimi in Tehran, Iran, contributed to this report.